Transaction Categorization

 }Adding NAICS Classification

-For expense categorization, combine transaction identification with NAICS codes:
+For expense categorization, combine transaction identification with NAICS:

 async function categorizeTransaction(descriptor: string) {